 - Many available images of snowdrops show just single photos of the flowers fully open so that you can see the inner segment markings, but often not the rest of the plant.
 Very appealing to showcase a flower.
 BUT!!!
 In many years in our damp upland climate, the occasions when the flowers actually open perfectly like this can be extremely limited.
 Perhaps just a few hours in total during the season.
 This is also why getting decent photos of them in situ in the ground is tricky, in poor light.
 Or wind.
 Or rain.
 Or all 3.
-Last year a camera upgrade with a greater ISO range helped this project.
-Also the appeal of these earliest of flowers, for me, is much more tied up with the impact of the whole plant – foliage and flower – in persuading me outside, daily, whatever the weather, through the winter months to see the progress of their appearance.
-So I’ve tried to illustrate just how this visual impact of the plants changes from when the first flower is about to “Open”.
+Last year a camera upgrade with a greater ISO range, helped this project progress.
+Also, the appeal of these earliest of flowers, for me, is much more tied up with the impact of the whole plant – foliage and flower – in persuading me outside, daily, whatever the weather, through the winter months to see the progress of their appearance.
+Even sun all day on December 18th 2017, couldn’t persuade many of the flowers of G. ‘Mrs. Macnamara’ to open, below.So I’ve tried to illustrate just how this visual impact of the plants changes from when the first flower stem, or “scape”, pushes up through the soil.
 Inevitably with taking so many photos, some aren’t as good as I’d like, and some varieties don’t yet have a good selection of images available for me to use, in spite of taking nearly 6,000 photos in the 2017 snowdrop season alone.

-(Our snowdrop silk scarf design above – see separate webpage for more details).
+(Our snowdrop silk scarf design above – see separate web page for more details).

 EARLY SEASON TO MID JANUARY